 Building Connectors

-To get started with developing a new Connector, create a new C# library project in Visual Studio and import the XMPro.Integration.Framework NuGet package.
+To start developing a new Connector, create a new C# library project in Visual Studio and import the XMPro.Integration.Framework NuGet package.
 When writing the code for a Connector, you will have to implement one or more interfaces:

-IConnector is the primary interface that must be implemented by all Connectors as it provides the structure for the workings of the Connector.
+IConnector is the primary interface that all Connectors must implement as it provides the structure for the workings of the Connector.
 There are several methods required to implement this interface.

 Some Connectors need to be provided with configurations by the user.
 For example, for a SQL Connector to get records from a SQL Database, it needs the following: